The Lamb of God on the throne a ceiling fresco in a monastery in Thessaloniki (Photograph: Patrick Comerford)

 But Peter once again misses the point, and answers with the verb φιλέω (phileo): “I’m fond of you, I like you like a brother, I agree with you.
 I’m OK, you’re OK” (verse 16).

-“OK,” says Christ, “look after those in the flock the Good Shepherd tends” (verse 16).
+“OK,” says Jesus, “look after those in the flock the Good Shepherd tends” (verse 16).

 But then he asks a third question: “Simon, son of John, do you love me?” (verse 17).

-Our English translations say Peter was upset, felt hurt, when Christ asked him a third time.
-We might be tempted to think this is because he was asked the same question repetitively, three times, that his answer was not listened to the first or second time round.
+Our English translations say Peter was upset, felt hurt, when Jesus asked him a third time.
+We might be tempted to think it’s because he was asked the same question repetitively, three times, that his answer wasn’t listened to the first or second time round.

-But this third time, Christ asks a different question, using Peter’s verb φιλέω (phileo), as if to ask: “OK Peter, do you love me as your brother?” (verse 17).
+But this third time, Jesus asks a different question, using Peter’s verb φιλέω (phileo), as if to ask: “OK Peter, do you love me as your brother?” (verse 17).

-This time around, Peter replies using the same word Christ uses in his third question.
+This time around, Peter replies using the same word Jesus uses in his third question.
 But, more importantly, he confesses Jesus as Lord (verse 17), as Lord of everything.
-This confession of faith comes the third time round from the disciple who earlier denied Christ three times (see John 18).
+This confession of faith comes the third time round from the disciple who earlier denied Jesus three times (see chapter 18).
 And Christ then asks him to feed the whole flock, all the sheep of the Good Shepherd, lambs, ewes, lost ones, found ones, the whole lot (21: 17).

 And so too with us.
 God calls us in all our unworthiness to feed his lambs, to tend his sheep, to feed his sheep, not just the little ones, not just the big ones.